Luxury Log Cabins in Cornwall with Hot Tubs: Weekend Breaks & Holidays on the Cornish Coast

 The most popular Cornish Cottages & Lodges.
 Relax, Rest, Enjoy!

-For many, this is the UK's premier holiday destination; famous for its mild weather, pristine beaches, idyllic villages and a host of tourist attractions no wonder there are a huge array of cottages, log cabins and lodges with hot tubs in Cornwall.
+For many, this is the UK's premier holiday destination; famous for its mild weather, pristine beaches, idyllic villages and a host of tourist attractions no wonder there are a huge array of cottages, log cabins and lodges in Cornwall with hot tubs.

 The best way to enjoy all that this beautiful, county has to offer, is to book a holiday cottage with a hot tub in Cornwall, not only will this give you all the comforts of home, but a perfect base from which to explore.